-All first-year students receive advising in the residence hall from their First Year Adviser, Assistant First Year Adviser, Graduate Academic Adviser or Graduate First Year Adviser.
+All first-year students receive advising in the residence hall from their Resident Director/First Year Adviser, Assistant Resident Director/First Year Adviser, Graduate Assistant for Living Learning Communities and Academic Advising or Graduate Resident Director/First Year Adviser.
 Regardless of title, each of these individuals can help with selection of major, transition to college, referrals to campus resources, study skills, and course selection.

 Participating in sports and recreational programs is a great stress reliever as well as an opportunity to build strong friendships.

-Community council implements social, educational, cultural, and recreational activities for the benefit of all residents.
-The success of a Council program is dependent upon the initiative, sense of responsibility, and sustained interest of all students.
-Council programs are funded by the residential activity fee which is a part of the students housing fee.
+Community Leadership Team implements social, educational, cultural, and recreational activities for the benefit of all residents.
+The success of a Community Leadership Team is dependent upon the initiative, sense of responsibility, and sustained interest of all students.
+The CLTs have three main foci: Living Learning Community events, social and community development events, and advocacy within the community.
+CLT initiatives are funded by the residential activity fee which is a part of the students housing fee.

 Social and Cultural Programs